Decomposition of free cumulants: Conditional expectation

-Lemma 7.3 reminds the definition of monotone independence, except that we have a non-strict local maximum.
-Moreover, it refers to colors, not labels.
-Nevertheless, we can obtain the definition of monotone independence by combining Lemma 7.3 and Lemma 7.4 as we show below.
-This puts monotone independence in an entirely new perspective since it is based on using replicas of one color for one of the labels and replicas of two colors for the other one, which makes the monotone convolution non-symmetric (in fact, we made this observation in \cite{[L6]}, using a slightly different language).
+Lemma 7.10 resembles the definition of monotone independence, except that we have a non-strict local maximum and the formulation refers to colors rather than labels.
+Nevertheless, the definition of monotone independence can be recovered by combining Lemmas 7.10 and 7.11, as we show below.

+The key mechanism is an asymmetric use of colors: one family is represented by replicas of a single color, whereas the other uses replicas of two consecutive colors.
+This asymmetry is responsible for the non-symmetric nature of monotone convolution and provides a new perspective on this notion (cf.~\cite{[L6]}).

 \begin{Lemma} Let $(a_k,a_k')$ be a pair of orthogonal replicas of the same variable with label $i_k$ and colors $(j,j+1)$, respectively, for any $k=1, \ldots, n$, where $j\in \mathbb{N}$ is fixed. \begin{enumerate} \item If $i_1\neq \ldots \neq i_n$ and $1\leq k \leq n$, then